The Solution is Simple, Until It Is Too Late

 health care provider, a social worker and another attorney.
 On the other hand, a power of attorney only

-requires your signature, so long as you still can decide you want a power of attorney.
+requires your signature, . . . so long as you have the ability to choose who you want as your power of attorney.